• Skip to primary navigation

 • In a large mixing bowl, using an electric whisk on a medium-high setting, beat the cream into stiff peaks.
 Then add the strawberry mixture and fold it into the cream with a large metal spoon carefully.
 Once it’s just combined, add in the Oreo crumbs.
 Fold in until just mixed in.

 • Spoon into a loaf tin or other suitable container for freezing and cover.
 Freeze for 7 hours minimum - and at that point it will be soft scoop.
 From the next day you will need to leave it in the fridge 1 hour before serving for soft scoop.
 Once you have less than a whole tub of the ice cream, it will defrost quicker.
+It will take 10-30 minutes to defrost at room temperature, depending on how much there is left.

 Notes